Documentation Index

 You can view the details of the DB Server created.
 To view details:

-• Hostname: Host name of the DB Server
+• Hostname: DB Server host name.

-• Memory: Available memory size on DB Server
+• Memory: Available memory size on DB Server.

-• Status: Status of the DB Server
+• Status: DB Server status.

-• Role: Roles of the DB Server
+• Role: DB Server role.

 • Slave: A server for backup and read load distribution when the high availability feature is being used (only applicable for Cluster).